-Crack a WEP key of an open network without user intervention with Wesside-ng
+Crack WEP key of an open network without user intervention with Wesside-ng

 Crack a WEP key of an open network without user intervention